emilymalecbrown/how-british/README.md

 # How British 🇬🇧 | 🇺🇸
 Todos:
 - [x] Analyze the percentage of British spellings in a text
 - [x] Highlight significant words in the text
 - [x] Give users the ability to convert a text from British English spelling to US spelling
-- [ ] Give users the ability to convert a text from American English spelling to UK spelling
+- [x] Give users the ability to convert a text from American English spelling to UK spelling
 - [ ] Style
 - [ ] Deploy
+- [ ] Write tests
 - [ ] Add support for phrases (stretch)

 <hr>
 Technologies currently using:
 <ul>
 <li>Cheerio and Request scrape for spelling data</li>
 <li>Node and Sequelize on the backend</li>